Key Points:

 My first plate was comprised of scrambled eggs, bacon, breakfast potatoes, and sausages.

-The sausages were flavorful and juicy, the best item on the plate by a wide margin.
 I was disappointed to learn that the breakfast potatoes lacked the explosion of flavor that I’d previously experienced at MGM Grand’s buffet across the street.
-Seriously, MGM Resorts needs to export that recipe to all of their buffets across the city.
-The bacon was tasty, although a little crispy for my taste.
+MGM Resorts needs to export that recipe to all of its buffets across the city.

 Excalibur was very similar to my experience at Luxor’s buffet the previous morning – I left neither disappointed nor amazed.
 The menu was basic and unsurprising, but the quality was acceptable.
 I left satisfied.

-When it comes to buffets in Vegas, I tend to personally prefer options on the extreme ends of the price and quality spectrum.
-Essentially, I’d rather spend more for an upscale experience at places like The Buffet at Bellagio, The Buffet at Wynn, Wicked Spoon, or Bacchanal at Caesars to gain access to unique menu items and higher quality.
-High-end buffets also still serve prime rib and crab legs which tend to be my go-to items.
+I’d rather spend up on an upscale experience at places like The Buffet at Wynn, Wicked Spoon, or Bacchanal at Caesars thanks to unique menu items and excellent quality.
+High-end buffets also still serve prime rib and crab legs, which tend to be my go-to items.

 For me, mid-tier buffets like the one at Excalibur are stuck in a purgatory of sorts in which they can’t be considered cheap but also don’t get me excited with unique items or enhanced quality.